Psychosis: Early intervention

-Early intervention in psychosis is based on the observation that identifying and treating someone in the early stages of a psychosis can improve their longer term outcome.
+Early intervention in psychosis is based on the observation that identifying and treating someone in the early stages of a psychosis can improve his or her longer-term outcome.
 This approach advocates the use of an intensive multi-disciplinary approach during what is known as the critical period, where intervention is the most effective, and prevents the long-term morbidity associated with chronic psychotic illness.

 Systematic reform

 Addressing systematic reform is essential to creating effective prevention as well as supporting treatments and recovery for those with psychosis.

 Waghorn et al. suggest that education interventions can be a building block to support those with psychosis to successfully participate in society.
 In their study they analyse the relationship between successful education attainment and psychosis.
-Findings suggest proportionately more school aged persons with psychosis discontinued their education, compared to those without psychosis.
+Findings suggest proportionately more school-aged persons with psychosis discontinued their education compared to those without psychosis.

 Waghorn et al. finds that specialised supported education for those with psychotic disorders can help lead to successful education attainment.
 Additionally, future employment outcomes are relative to such education attainment.
-Established approaches to supported education in the US include three basic models, self-contained classrooms, onsite support model and the mobile support model.
+Established approaches to supported education in the U.S. include three basic models, self-contained classrooms, onsite support model and the mobile support model.
 Each model includes the participation of mental health service staff or educational facility staff in the student's education arrangements.

 Potential benefits of specialised supported education found from this study include coordination with other service providers (e.g. income support, housing, etc.) to prevent disrupting education, providing specialised career counselling, development of coping skills in the academic environment.
 These examples provide beneficial ways for people with psychosis to finish studies successfully as well as counter future experiences of psychosis.